 The official starting point for the hike to Machu Picchu on the Inca Trail is a spot just beyond the Ollantaytambo Train Station.
 If you are staying in Cusco, you would have to either take the train from Poroy Train Station just outside of Cusco to the Ollantaytambo Train Station or arrange your own transportation from Cusco.
 From there you can hike to Machu Picchu.
 For those looking for a shorter hike, there are also hiking tours that start at the KM 104 mark, which is a considerably shorter hike.
 I cover both of these options, as well as all of the permit requirements and gear recommendations for hiking the Inca Trail, in my Ultimate Guide to Hiking the Inca Trail, which I linked to below.

 The shortest hiking option available to you if you would like to do a bit of hiking, but don’t want to do a multi-day hike, is to take the train all the way from Poroy or Ollantaytambo Train Station to the train station at Aguas Calientes (Machu Picchu Town) and then hike up to the ruins from there.
 It will take you several hours to a half-day to complete the hike, depending on your fitness level, but it is so worth it if you are up for the challenge.
-Again, I discuss this option in greater detail in my Ultimate Guide to Hiking the Inca Trail, linked below.
+Again, I discuss this option in greater detail in my Ultimate Guide to Hiking the Inca Trail, linked in my Machu Picchu visitor guide below.

 |The Ultimate Guide to Hiking the Inca Trail|